xyngular/py-xinject/README.md

 ### Overview

-The main class used most of the time is `glazy.resource.Dependency`, you can look at the doc-comment for that module and class for more details.
+The main class used most of the time is `glazy.dependency.Dependency`, you can look at the doc-comment for that module and class for more details.

 Allows you to create sub-classes that act as sharable singleton-type objects that we are calling resources here.
 These are also typically objects that should generally stick around and should be created lazily.

-Also allows code to temporarily create, customize and activate a resource if you don't want the customization to stick around permanently.
+Also allows code to temporarily create, customize and activate a dependency if you don't want the customization to stick around permanently.
 You can do it without your or other code needing to be aware of each other.